Tasmania – UnderDownunder

 Meanwhile, many indigenous Tasmanians died of diseases introduced by the settling Europeans.
 The Governor of Tasmania from 1824 to 1837, George Arthur, declared martial law hoping to end the warfare.
 In 1830 he ordered all able-bodied white men to form a line across Tasmania and sweep across it forcing all the remaining Indigenous Tasmanians onto the Tasman Peninsula.
 However, this move, known as the Black Line, failed miserably.
 Eventually, a preacher named George Robinson agreed to try and persuade the remaining indigenous people (only around 300 in total by this stage!) to go to a reservation on Flinders Island.
 The surviving people did agree to go there.
 However, they continued to die of disease and in 1847 the few survivors were allowed back onto mainland Tasmania.

-Significantly, the first penal settlement in Tasmania was founded in 1822 and in 1825 Van Diemen’s land was recognised as a colony in its own right, separate from the rest of Australia.
+Significantly, the first penal settlement in Tasmania was founded in 1822, and in 1825 Van Diemen’s Land was recognised as a colony in its own right, separate from the rest of Australia.

 In 1842 Hobart was made a city and an important shipbuilding industry grew.
 Convicts continued to arrive and transportation only